polarityio/hostio/README.md

 # Polarity host.io Integration

-The Polarity host.io integration allows for domain entity types to be enriched against the host.io API.
-Enabling Analysts to have instant context on a domains IP, backlinks, social sites and more.
+The Polarity host.io integration allows for domain entity types to be enriched against the host.io API enabling analysts to have instant context on a domains IP, backlinks, social sites and more.

-By default the integration is set to on-demand only.
+This is an on-demand only integration.

 Check out the integration below: